luislopescs7/Zero-trust-adapt/sample-report/sample-report.md

 The most significant risks relate to identity protection, lack of endpoint visibility, and absence of network segmentation.
 These gaps increase exposure to common attack vectors such as phishing, credential compromise, and lateral movement.

 Addressing these areas will significantly improve the overall security posture in the short term.
+This report prioritises actions that deliver the highest risk reduction with minimal operational disruption.

 ---